jayztemplier/ShakeReport/README.md

     [reporter setDefaultEmailAddress:@"templier.jeremy@gmail.com"];
     [reporter startListener];

+# Additional Information
+If you need to add custom information to the reports sent by email, you can do it!

+    [reporter setCustomInformationBlock:^NSString *{
+        return [NSString stringWithFormat:@"Application: Sample Application, User: Jayztemplier, Device Name: %@", [[UIDevice currentDevice] name]];
+    }];

+The block has to return a string which will be inserted in the additionalInformation.log file.

 # Use it with a Backend
 You can also use Shake Report with a backend.
 And guess what!?
 It's open source too! https://github.com/jayztemplier/ShakeReportServer